A powerful video must-see before you vote!

 “The yams are looking good!
 I wasn’t sure they were getting enough water,” gram said to the attentive dogs.

-Her garden took much of her time everyday, such as it was.
-Not a large garden, but enough to feed her and her family along with the meat they could still hunt or the fish from the nearby river.
+Her “garden” took much of her time everyday, such as it was.
+Not a large garden or a proper one with defined borders and rows, but random root vegetables to feed her and her family along with the meat they could still hunt or the fish from the nearby river.
 While mornings were spent in the garden, her afternoons were spent with her grandchildren, teaching the lessons of Freedom.

 Before the Revolution2 started, gram was a teacher, so it was only natural that her heart was wrapped in the stories and tradition of early America, when God was still central in the culture.
 This is what she eagerly, lovingly wove into the lessons she gave her grandchildren as they gathered around her for “school.”

 The men were off with the local militia for weeks at a time, but they had been back just last week to fill the family in on the news from the war.
-The Patriots were standing strong, as their predecessors had at America’s beginning while the tyrannical government stretched its claws deeper into the private lives of its citizens.
+The patriots were standing strong, as their predecessors had at America’s beginning while the tyrannical government stretched its claws deeper into the private lives of its citizens.
 In the last month, they said, the tide seemed to be turning in our favor.
-More and more citizens were feeling the pinch of government infringement which brought the forward into the fight.
+More and more citizens were feeling the pinch of government infringement.
+Laws and regulations in conflict with the American Constitution were piled on the backs of the people until they nearly suffocated Freedom.

 The dogs broke her reverie as they barked toward a woody grove.
 “What’s out there, girls?
 Dinner?”
-She chuckled softly, but the barking grew more intense.
-She ducked inside to grab her shotgun as the girls rounded up a young boy.
+She chuckled softly, but the barking grew more intense, and the dogs trotted to investigate.
+Gram ducked inside to grab her shotgun as the girls reappeared with a young boy.
 He looked about 10, but scrawny and dirty.

 “Where’d you come from, boy?” she asked with just a tinge of annoyance in her voice.
 The boy didn’t respond.